AstrorEnales/blender_magicavoxel/README.md

 ## 🔧 Installation

+### Blender 4.2 or newer
-Starting with Blender 4.2, the addon can be installed directly inside Blender from the new extensions platform!
+Starting with Blender 4.2, the addon can be installed directly inside Blender from the [extensions platform](https://extensions.blender.org/add-ons/blender-magicavoxel/)!

+### Before Blender 4.2
 A detailed description of how to install addons in Blender can be found in the [Blender documentation for installing addons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#rd-party-add-ons)
 .